-The Brainiac 5 (DC) is a superhero that has this power in the DC universe (DC Who’s Who V1 #3).
+The Brainiac 5 (DC) is a superhero that is supposed to have superhuman intelligence in the DC universe (DC Who’s Who V1 #3).

 Brainiac 5 was better off being abandoned by mother since the readers later find that only mass murder makes Brainiac 5’s mom feel good (Legion of Super-Heroes V4 #108).
 The mother is obviously not very adept at managing her emotions in a socially acceptable manner!
 Yet another instance of how super intelligence may cause a deficit in Emotional Intelligence (EQ) in comic books.

+Brainiac 5 and the Leader are both green and also share low EQ.
 The Leader is the arch enemy of the Hulk.
 In most incarnations, the Hulk has below normal intelligence and the Leader should be able to manipulate the Hulk into being a henchman without too much trouble but always ends up using violence against the Hulk rather than psychology.
-The Leaders first reaction to meeting the Hulk is to destroy him (Tales to Astonish V1 #63)!
+The Leaders first reaction to meeting the Hulk is to destroy him rather than manipulate the Hulk (Tales to Astonish V1 #63)!

 The Leader then removes a bullet from the brain of the Hulk, instead of inserting an explosive device (Tales to Astonish V1 #73).
 The Leader relies on the gratefulness of the Hulk rather than the use of a decisive threat.
 Doctor Doom would never make this mistake, more about Doom later!